shred/acme4j/src/doc/docs/development/challenge.md

 These preconditions must be met:

 * The challenge must be of common interest.
 If the challenge is only useful to your CA, better publish an own Java package instead.
-* The specification of the challenge must be available to the general public.
+* The specification of the challenge must be available to the public.
 It must be downloadable free of charge and without prior obligation to register.
 * Your source code must be published under the terms of [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 * You have the permission of all trademark holders involved, to use their trademarks in the source codes, and package names.